58+ LINES FOR A QUIETER RELATIONSHIP WITH MONEY

 abundance Read → -

-"I pay my bills, and I appreciate the services rendered."
+"I pause my work, and I watch the passing clouds."

 abundance Read → -